Browse the Guide:

 a description of the device and a set of engineering drawings for it.

 VINSON, WILLIAM (ca. 1819-1883).
 LETTER, 1854.
 0.1 cu. ft.
 Member, Virginia House of Delegates, 1853-1854.
 Letter to family at home in Wayne County, (West) Virginia, discussing Vinson's attempts in the general assembly to secure roads and mail routes, his children's education, health and weather conditions in Richmond, and winnings from local lotteries.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-048.

 VIRGINIA.
 COMMISSION ON CONSTITUTIONAL REVISION.
 RECORDS, 1968-69.